 Motrin Childrens Cold

-A total of 649 drugs (2560 brand and generic names) are known to interact with Motrin Childrens Cold.
+A total of 680 drugs are known to interact with Motrin Childrens Cold.

 - Motrin Childrens Cold is a member of the drug class upper respiratory combinations.